n8n-io/n8n-docs/docs/kv2/installation.md

 ![](/_images/doc2/zipfiles.png)

 - You must have Administration rights in Ephesoft Transact.
-- You must have set up working Batch Class or install Fellows default Batch Class for Plugin usage if no Batch Class is set up in your Ephesoft System, yet.
-(Contact us to get the Fellow default Batch Class)
+- You must have set up working Batch Class or install Polydocs GmbH default Batch Class for Plugin usage if no Batch Class is set up in your Ephesoft System, yet.
+(Contact us to get the Polydocs GmbH default Batch Class)

 ### Installation